IronTopi/phase1/README.md

 The API will be served on Port `8080` of the host.
 All endpoints are located under the `/items/`-route.

-A simple documentation-UI will be served under `:8080/docs`.
+A detailed interactive documentation-UI for the API will be served under `:8080/docs`.
 This does also provide the [openapi](https://www.openapis.org/)-style API-description (json-file).

 The **default credentials** (set in `.env`) are: